pritul2/UTD-conlab-robotics/control/README.md

 - [https://en.wikipedia.org/wiki/PID_controller](https://en.wikipedia.org/wiki/PID_controller)

 In 1-2 sentences, answer each of the following questions:
 - What is the error signal (i.e. the error as a function of time)?
+`It is the difference between the measured set point and the process variable.
+So we need to tune our controller such that the error goes near to zero.`
 - What are the three terms of PID control?
+`P: Proportional, I: Integral: D: Derivative.
+Proportional will provides the magnitude of the error.
+Integral sum up all the error and helps in accumulating the past errors.
+Derivative acts as a resistance and minimize the error residual.`
 - What is the control input equation for a P controller (pure proportional controller) in terms of the error signal e(t)?
+`Proportional Gain = Po + Kp * ( change in error )`

 ### Programming question: P-controlled robot
 We will control a robot using a P controller.
 The robot has two states, one for each spatial dimension (i.e. the two states represent the robot's position in a flat plane).